davidjosearaujo/mc/second-year/first-semester/SQ/01-paper-presentation/presentation.md

 </div>

 <!--
 Quantum computers require specialized algorithms, making it necessary to study how general problems can be translated into complex quantum algorithms suitable for these systems.

 The reliance on quantum mechanics creates a high barrier for general application developers.

-To address this, efforts are focused on abstracting quantum hardware into libraries and SDKs, similar to how early classical computers evolved from assembly languages to higher-level tools.
-The goal is to develop instruction sets, intermediate representations, programming languages, and compilers that optimize processing for different types of quantum hardware.
 -->

 ---